assignittous/mise-en-place/README.md

 6. `cap {environment_name} provision` to do a full provision of the server.
 7. After the provision has been deemed successful, `cap {environment} chef:wipe` to avoid leaving any secrets behind.

+## Gotchas

+* Mise-en-place does not trap any errors that may be related to any recipes you are running in the chef repo specified in your `config.yml` file.
+Make sure your `{environment_name}.json` files have all the correct parameters required by your chef repo to run correctly.

 ## Conventions